cryptohack/cryptohack-blog/drafts/2021-01-06-finite-groups.md

 for an element $a \in (\mathbb{Z}[i] / n \mathbb{Z}[i])^\times$ when the order of $a$ is unknown (the element $a$ is itself unknown!) and we use that it is enough to use an $f$ which is a multiple of the element's order.
 The order of the group is the most natural choice.

-**Note**: For those who are already familiar with Diffie-Hellman key exchange, this discussion of elements in subgroups dividing the order might give you additional insight into why we call primes of the form $p = (2q - 1)$ *safe primes*, where $q$ itself is prime.
-The multiplicative group will have order $2q$ and so elements in the group will only ever have order $2$ or order $q$, which allows us to avoid small sub-group attacks, providing we don't use the element of order two as the generator!
+**Note**: For those who are already familiar with Diffie-Hellman key exchange, this discussion of elements in subgroups dividing the order might give you additional insight into why we call primes of the form $p = (2q + 1)$ *safe primes*, where $q$ itself is prime.
+The multiplicative group will have order $2q$ and so elements in the group will only ever have order $2$ or order $q$.
+This allows us to avoid small sub-group attacks, providing we don't use the element of order two as the generator!

 ### Multiplicative group of integers modulo n